 Landscape is the best instrument we have to look at the world as an environment.

-In my work, landscape is an instrument to develop innovative approaches in contentious fields such as extraction territories, shrinking urban economies, productive landscapes, and enhance climate resilience in vulnerable contexts.
-I collaborate with government agencies, large-scale corporations, non-profit organizations, and academic institutions to build new plans and visions based on ecological design, landscape urbanism, and equitable adaptation.
+In my work, landscape is an instrument to develop innovative approaches in contentious fields such as extraction territories, shrinking urban economies, productive landscapes, and climate resilience in vulnerable contexts.
+I collaborate with government agencies, large-scale corporations, non-profit organizations, and academic institutions to build new plans and visions based on ecological design, landscape urbanism, and equitable climate adaptation.